-The proposal now is to create a Panel object, in order to be the first object of the application to be executed; and it will show an image, so that when the user taps it, the object WorkWithDevicesProductType is executed.
+The proposal now is to create a Panel for Smart Devices object, in order to be the first object of the application to be executed; and it will show an image, so that when the user taps it, the object WorkWithDevicesProductType is executed.

-As explained before, to create an object you only have to select File > New > Object in the Toolbar.
+As explained before, to create an object you only have to select File / New / Object in the Toolbar.
 The following window is then opened and you must choose the category Smart Devices, so that the objects that GeneXus offers which belong in this category are shown:

-Once you have created the Panel (which in this example has been named PharmacyMenu), you must configure its property Main program = True, so that this object becomes an executable object independent of the Developer Menu (that is to say, it is compilable and executable on its own).
+Once you have created the Panel for Smart Devices (which in this example has been named PharmacyMenu), you must configure its property Main program = True, so that this object becomes an executable object independent of the Developer Menu (that is to say, it is compilable and executable on its own).